nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Deleting a student while all students are being shown

    1. Prerequisites: List all students using the `list` command.
-Multiple students in the list.
+Sample data of students and appointments shown in the list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `delete A0182345T`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First student (Alex Yeoh) is deleted from the list.
+Details of the deleted student shown in the status message.
+      Alex Yeoh's student details and appointment details disappear from the GUI.

-   1. Test case: `delete 0`<br>
+   1. Test case: `delete A1212121J`<br>
       Expected: No student is deleted.
+Error details shown in the status message telling user no student with the specified matriculation number exists.

+   1. Test case: `delete A12345J`<br>
-Error details shown in the status message.
-Status bar remains the same.
+      Expected: No student is deleted.
+Error details shown in the status message telling user the input is not a valid matriculation number.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is not a valid matriculation number) <br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_